^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pathophysiology of electric shock
+Pathophysiology of electrical injury

-• type of current (constant or variable);
+• type of current (direct or alternating);

 Pathology of electric shock

-Symptoms of electric shock
+Symptoms of Electric Shock

 Diagnosis and treatment of electric shock

-Other patients should determine the feasibility of performing ECG, OAK, determination of the concentration of the heart muscle enzymes, general urine analysis (in particular for detecting myoglobinuria).
-Within 6-12 hours, cardiomonitoring is performed for patients with arrhythmias, pain in the chest, other clinical signs indicating possible cardiac abnormalities; and, probably, to pregnant women and patients with a cardiologic anamnesis.
-In case of impaired consciousness, CT or MRI is performed.
+In other patients, it is necessary to determine the appropriateness of performing an ECG, CBC, determination of the concentration of cardiac muscle enzymes, general urine analysis (in particular to detect myoglobinuria).
+For 6-12 hours, cardiac monitoring is performed in patients with arrhythmias, chest pain, other clinical signs indicating possible cardiac disorders; and, possibly, in pregnant women and patients with a cardiac history.
+In cases of impaired consciousness, CT or MRI is performed.

 Prevention of electric shock